Written (Cognitive) Exam

 Exam Dates and Deadlines

-The Family Medicine Cognitive Exam is offered twice yearly at PearsonVUE approved testing centers around the country.
+The Family Medicine Cognitive Exam is offered twice yearly via remote proctored platform.
+Candidates will take the exam from the convenience of their home or office with the security of a remote proctor.
 The application period opens 6-8 months prior to the exam administration date.
-A letter confirming eligibility, the exam schedule with further deadlines (test site selection, cancellation, other requests) with instructions on selecting a regional test site with PearsonVUE is provided to the applicant via US mail upon full processing of the application within four weeks.
+A letter confirming eligibility, the exam schedule with further deadlines (test date selection, cancellation, other requests) with instructions on selecting an appointment is provided to the applicant via email upon full processing of the application within four weeks.
 Applicants with deficient applications are notified of deficiencies.

 Exam Content Outline

-There are 400 single-answer, multiple-choice questions on the Family Medicine Cognitive Exam.
+There are 275 single-answer, multiple-choice questions on the Family Medicine Cognitive Exam.
+This is an approximately 5.5 hour exam with breaks between sections.
+The breakdown of the exam is listed below.

 |Primary Certification: Family Medicine|